gatling/gatling/src/docs/content/reference/current/mqtt/index.md

 lastmod: 2021-04-20T18:30:56+02:00
 ---

-MQTT support is only available in [FrontLine](https://gatling.io/gatling-frontline/).
+MQTT support is only available in [Gatling Enterprise](/enterprise/).

 Jar published in Gatling OSS only contains noop stubs.